withastro/astro/packages/astro/src/core/render/README.md

 ### `RenderContext`

-Each render (page or endpoint) requires a `RenderContext` that contains information of:
+Each render (page or endpoint) requires a `RenderContext` that contains:

 - The `Request` object
 - The matched `route`